ppernot/rgumlib/Readme.md

 install.packages("devtools")
 devtools::install_github("ppernot/rgumlib")
 ```
-and load it the usual way
+in the R console, and load it the usual way

 ```r
 library("rgumlib")